A Visual Guide To Common Humpback Whale Behavior

 - Accupressure bands seem to work for me when I'm in the water.
 When I snorkel in rough water and need to keep my wits (no medications that make me sleepy), this is the way I go.
 Accupressure bands, which are worn around the wrist, can be found online and in many drug stores around Maui.

-– Aromatherapy.
+- Aromatherapy.
 The CDC reported that you can trick your brain away from the motion sickness by engaging your other senses.
 I had recently taken a trip up to the Lavender Farm here on Maui and purchased a small bottle of lavender.
 When the going got rough on the boat, I rubbed a little under my nose and sure I enough, I avoided sickness.
-Again, I can’t say for fact that this was the reason why.
+Again, I can't say for a fact that this was the reason why.
 But combined with everything else, I made it unscathed.

 - Stay hydrated.
 This is pretty much the key to life, right?
 But truly, I keep a bottle of water with me at all times and drink the entire trip.